llvm/llvm-project/amd/device-libs/README.md

 ## USING BITCODE LIBRARIES

-The bitcode libraries should be linked to user bitcode (obtained from source) *before* final code generation with llvm-link or -Xmlink-bitcode-file option of clang.
+The bitcode libraries should be linked to user bitcode (obtained from source) *before* final code generation with llvm-link or -mlink-bitcode-file option of clang.

-For OpenCL, the list of bitcode libraries includes opencl and its dependencies (ocml, ockl, irif) and oclc control libraries selected according to OpenCL compilation mode.
+For OpenCL, the list of bitcode libraries includes opencl, its dependencies (ocml, ockl, irif) and oclc control libraries selected according to OpenCL compilation mode.
 Assuming that the build of this repository was done in /srv/git/ROCm-Device-Libs/build, the following command line shows how to compile simple OpenCL source test.cl into code object test.so:

     clang -x cl -Xclang -finclude-default-header \